-1. some candles and soap making
+1. Candles and Soap making

-For those who thrive on alone, making candles or soap (or tie-dyed tees) can be a satisfying pastime.
+For those who thrive alone, making candles or soap (or tie-dyed tees) can be a satisfying pastime.

 You may get started making candles and soap with the help of YouTube tutorials and step-by-step websites that explain what you’ll need to get going.

 Additionally, you can personalize birthday presents for loved ones.

 2. Creating Something On Paper

 In addition to allowing you to sort through your ideas and feelings and put them in order, writing can also help you clear your head.

 Introverts might start writing in many different ways: